 The act of hanging 6 men lead to him being somewhat of a media sensation at the time, earning his court the infamous "Court of the Damned" nickname in just his first few months on the job.

-The reputation was well deserved.
-He was a tough judge.
 In 21 years on the bench, Judge Parker tried 13,490 cases, and 344 of them were capital crimes.
-He found 9,454 of those plaintiffs guilty, and sentenced 160 me to death by hanging.
+He found 9,454 of those plaintiffs guilty and sentenced 160 men to death by hanging.
 Only 79 were actually hung.
 The rest died in jail, appealed or were pardoned.
 Parker was not one who often listened to appeals for criminals convicted of rape or murder, but he was a fair judge and most in Fort Smith agreed with his rulings.

 Parker actually favored the abolition of the death penalty.
 He was for strict adherence to the law and a clear standard for punishing crime.
 He said, "in the uncertainty of punishment following crime lies the weakness of our halting justice."